BraedenCu/BraedenCu/README.md

 ### Hi there 👋

-I'm Braeden, a student developer attending the Illinois Mathematics and Science Academy.
+I'm Braeden, a developer attending the Illinois Mathematics and Science Academy.
-I am interested in Machine Learning and Web Dev.

 - 📫 How to reach me: braedencullen120@gmail.com

 <!--